Kibbles/polyblip/README.md

 # polyblip
-polyblip is a Bottle server for Polycom VoIP phones that shows a notification containing the name of the caller.
-It intercepts XML messages from the phone and extracts the caller information.
+polyblip is a Bottle server for use with Polycom VoIP phones that shows a notification containing the name of the caller.
+It intercepts XML messages from the phone and extracts call information.
 Some assembly required.

 Thanks to [nicqrocks](https://github.com/nicqrocks) for adding Linux support!
 Yay Linux.